-Certain sleep aids may raise hip fracture risk in nursing homesMarch 4th, 2013 in Health
+Certain sleep aids may raise hip fracture risk in nursing homesMarch 4, 2013 in Medicine & Health / Health

 (HealthDay)—Health staff at nursing homes often give patients sleeping pills to help them sleep, but a new study suggests that a certain class of medications may put patients at raised risk for hip fractures.

 A team from Harvard Medical School in Boston looked at more than 15,500 long-stay nursing-home residents, aged 50 and older, who suffered a hip fracture between July 2007 and December 2008.
 The residents' average age was 81.